Calling It: Nail Crowns Will Become the Most Elegant Mani Trend of 2025

 Shop the Trend

-If you do go the DIY route, Kandalec is quick to mention this pot of gems from Lights Lacquer.
-"You have a few different sizes and few different colors," she notes, so you can create any tiara shape that strikes your fancy.
+If you do go the DIY route, then this kit contains everything you need, including builder gel, rhinestones and gold leaf.

-For stick-on gems, you can't go wrong with Deco Beauty's stunning offerings.
-This one, aptly named Sparkle, has the daintiest jewels.
+For stick-on gems, you can't go wrong with this kit, which has every colour gem you could need.

-These nostalgic stick-on gems are sure to earn you tons of compliments.
+These nostalgic stick-on gems are sure to earn you tonnes of compliments.

-Here, we have a classic sheet of jewels in every shape and size.

-Okay, these are technically gradient (not glitter) French tips, but Kandalec says they look just as elegant.
+These dotting tools from Amazon will help you perfectly place and secure your gems.

 If you prefer to go the magnetic-polish route, this galaxy-like lacquer has you covered.

-As for good ol' glitter polishes, this Essie number is positively sparkling.
+As for good ol' glitter polishes, this H&M number is positively sparkling.
 French tips with this will definitely resemble a crown of diamonds.

-If gold nails are more your jam, this shimmery option from JinSoon is striking.

 Jamie Schneider is Who What Wear’s senior beauty editor based in New York City.
 With over seven years in the industry, she has a penchant for trend forecasting, covering everything from innovative fragrance launches to need-to-know makeup tutorials to celebrity profiles.
 She graduated from the University of Michigan with a B.A. in Organizational Studies and English before moving to NYC, and her work has appeared in mindbodygreen, Coveteur, and more.
 When she’s not writing or testing the latest beauty finds, Jamie loves exploring vintage boutiques, reading mystery books (bonus points for an unexpected twist), and she’s always down for a park picnic in Brooklyn.